ScottLogic/blog/_posts/2023-12-18-software-development-ai-wins-the-race.md

 When it comes to the specifics of where the output wasn’t of a sufficient quality, the feedback we received was very varied, again reflecting the fact that quality is hard to define and can be quite personal.

-> ChatGPT did not comprehend the nature of a good project structure and some of the principles of good software engineering - creating a new class for a web service response, where a developer might extend a class type so that common fields and methods are only implemented once. - Igor Wieczorek
+> ”ChatGPT did not comprehend the nature of a good project structure and some of the principles of good software engineering - creating a new class for a web service response, where a developer might extend a class type so that common fields and methods are only implemented once.” - Igor Wieczorek

 > “It doesn't refactor, it happily spits out code that has duplication.
 It doesn't use modern language features consistently” - Colin Eberhardt